acbilson/chaos-content/plants/technology/container-communication.md

 ## Connected Container Steps

+{{< notice >}}
-> Caveat: I wrote these instructions weeks after I pulled this off... for the second time.
+Caveat: I wrote these instructions weeks after I pulled this off... for the second time.
 Even though this post may sound like it was straightforward, this option took hours of tinkering to finally get it to work.
+{{< /notice >}}

 These steps are listed by execution, not by location.
 It's a commentary on the steps in my [run.sh](https://github.com/acbilson/connected-containers/blob/master/run.sh) example, with each example pulled verbatim from the scripts.